CephalofairGames/bnb-rules/index.md

 - **Freeezing Vortex** – The first ability of the bottom action should read as follows: "<img src="assets/icons/condition_pull.png" class="inline-condition"/> 3 <img src="assets/icons/ability_target.png" class="inline-icon"/> all enemies within <img src="assets/icons/ability_range.png" class="inline-icon"/> 4".
 The range was misprinted as 2 in the first printing.

+### Monster Cards

+- **Earth Demon** — The second action contains an erroneous unicode box following the element consumtion in the first printing.
+This box should simply be ignored.

 ---

 <p align="right" class="page-anchor"><a href="#page_1">🔝</a>&nbsp; &nbsp;<a name="page_41" class="page-number">41</a></p>